-With data breaches and serious cybersecurity incidents for businesses becoming ever-more common and persistent across an expanding attack surface, and wide-ranging legislative changes such as the European General Data ProtectionRegulation (GDPR) being ushered in, it’s never been more important for organizations to take cyber security seriously.
+Data breaches and serious cyber security incidents for businesses are becoming ever-more common and persistent across an expanding attack surface.
+With wide-ranging legislative changes such as the European General Data ProtectionRegulation (GDPR) being ushered in, it’s never been more important for organizations to take cyber security seriously.

-A single theme which ran through the debates was the ability to properly educate and inform board members and senior staff about cybersecurity threats.
+A single theme which ran through the debates was the ability to properly educate and inform board members and senior staff about cyber security threats.
 “Educating your seniors that [in terms of security] failure could be an option is vital.
 A company can be in a bad situation in terms of security, but if it responds appropriately in terms of leadership, planning and PR, it’s entirely possible to pull back from a serious incident.
-“A bad security person during an incident I can deal with; a bad PR person I cannot” one CISO suggested, adding that security teams should “celebrate near misses - even the ones that were pure luck, as opposed to skill.
+A bad security person during an incident I can deal with; a bad PR person I cannot” one CISO suggested, adding that security teams should “celebrate near misses - even the ones that were pure luck, as opposed to skill.
 This level of honesty will help your seniors to appreciate the work you’re doing, and to open a dialogue”.

 The CISOs also waxed lyrical on ways to foster an appropriate culture, with warnings to ‘expect a breach’ dominating.
-“If you expect a breach, you can plan for it, which allows you to then manage expectations”, one of the CISO panel suggested.
+“If you expect a breach, you can plan for it, which allows you to then manage expectations”, one of the CISO panel participants suggested.
 “If you can get the culture of a company right, you can teach your security teams that it is okay to screw up – people screw up all the time; You’ll get more points for telling someone you’ve screwed up than for hiding something”.

-The panel also allowed themselves a (very small!) moan, suggesting the metrics used to measure security were in many instances a waste of time.
+The panel participants also allowed themselves a (very small!) moan, suggesting the metrics used to measure security were in many instances a waste of time.
 “Security metrics are difficult, as it’s harder to provide a negative than a positive”, one said, with another adding that “the total number of incidents metric, I hate.
 It can be adjusted by taking people out of the SOC, with a negative impact on security.
 Concentrate instead of measuring things you can control, and speaking in their language.
 The board are unlikely to be wowed by your technical prowess!”

-All in all, the panel provided invaluable information for attendees on the inner workings of security teams at the highest level; How to convey complex ideas and information appropriately, and how to respond when things go wrong.
+All in all, the panel provided invaluable information for attendees on the inner workings of security teams at the highest level; how to convey complex ideas and information appropriately, and how to respond when things go wrong.